berna1995/htb-writeups/Busqueda/README.md

 Rows matched: 1  Changed: 1  Warnings: 0
 ```

-At this point you can login to gitea using the same cody user password.
+At this point you can login to gitea using the same password of the cody user.
 Logging in the gitea instance admin will expose a repository containing administrations scripts, in particular the one that you can run as sudo with the *svc* user.
 I copied over the scripts in this repository for the sake of documentation in the [gitea-administrator-scripts](./gitea-administrator-scripts) folder.

-We can see from the [system-checkup.py](./gitea-administrator-scripts/system-checkup.py) that the action full-checkup has a huge problem, which is also reason we had the *something went wrong* message before.
-The python script is trying to launch a script called *full-checkup.sh* but instead of trying to run it from the absolute path, is trying to run it from the current path, therefore we can create whatever *full-checkup.sh* file and run an arbitrary script.
+We can see from the [system-checkup.py](./gitea-administrator-scripts/system-checkup.py) that the action full-checkup has a huge problem, which is also the reason we had the *something went wrong* message before.
+The python script is trying to launch a script called *full-checkup.sh* but instead of running it from the absolute path, is trying to run it from the current path, therefore we can create whatever *full-checkup.sh* file and run an arbitrary script.

-For example, let's put a reversh shell script inside a newly created *full-checkup.sh*:
+For example, let's put a reversh shell command inside a newly created *full-checkup.sh*:

 ```sh
 #!/bin/bash